Dr David Pattinson

-My other interests include the guqin, the seven-stringed Chinese zither, which I could play once but am a bit rusty now, and in the history of Chinese agriculture, though my own attempts to grow Chinese vegetables have been a mixed success, not least because English slugs like Chinese food too.
+My other interests include the guqin, the seven-stringed Chinese zither, which I could play once but am a bit rusty now, and attempts to grow various Chinese vegetables.

 My current research project is about bees, beekeeping and the the cultural representation of bees in China up to approximately the end of the imperial period.
 In 2012 I published a short history of beekeeping in China in the journal Agricultural History, the first such history in English by a scholar who can read Chinese.
-I also have a forthcoming chapter 'Bees in China: A Short Cultural History' in the book Animals through Chinese History (forthcoming, CUP, January 2019), and am now working towards a book-length study.
-In the longer term, I am looking to expand into researching other animals which were prominent in agriculture, focusing on human-animal relations.
+More recently I contributed a chapter 'Bees in China: A Short Cultural History' in the book Animals through Chinese History (CUP, December 2018), and am now working towards a book-length study.
+In the longer term I am interested in the environmental history of China as represented in pre-modern literature.